lucreziabernini04-droid/myProjects/NLP-AIMedQA/README.md

 # AIMedQA – Medical Question Answering with Transformers

-This project focuses on the development and evaluation of a Medical Question Answering (Q&A) system using transformer-based language models.
-The task is framed as a sequence-to-sequence generation problem, where a patient-style question is mapped to a medically accurate response.
+This project investigates Medical Question Answering (Q&A) using transformer-based language models.
+The goal is to generate medically accurate, clear, and context-aware responses to patient-style questions, reflecting the tone and precision of a medical assistant.

+The task is framed as a sequence-to-sequence text generation problem, combining data preprocessing, model adaptation (fine-tuning and prompt engineering), and systematic evaluation.

-## Objectives
+## Context
-- Compare fine-tuning and prompt-based strategies for medical Q&A
-- Evaluate the impact of domain-specific pretraining
-- Analyze model behavior across different architectures
+Academic project for the *Text Mining and Natural Language Processing* course
+Bachelor’s Degree in Artificial Intelligence – University of Pavia (2024–2025)

 ## Models
-Two complementary approaches were explored:
+We explored two complementary approaches:

 ### Fine-tuned Encoder–Decoder Models
-- **T5-small** (general-domain)
+- **T5-small** – general-purpose model
-- **SciFive** (biomedical-domain, pretrained on PubMed) Both models were fine-tuned on a medical Q&A dataset and evaluated for generalization and domain adaptation.
+- **SciFive** – biomedical model pretrained on PubMed data

 ### Prompt-based Instruction-Following Models
 - **Flan-T5**
-- **Phi-3-mini**
+- **Phi-3-mini** (3.8B parameters)

-These models were evaluated in zero-shot, one-shot, and few-shot settings without fine-tuning, to assess their reasoning and instruction-following capabilities.
+Instruction-tuned models were evaluated in zero-shot, one-shot, and few-shot settings, without fine-tuning.

 ## Dataset
-- 1,000 medical question–answer pairs
+- 1,000 simulated medical question–answer pairs
+- Multiple clinical domains
-- Optional chain-of-thought explanations
+- Optional chain-of-thought reasoning
-- Split into train / validation / test
+- Train / validation / test split

-## Evaluation
+## Methodology
-Model outputs were evaluated using:
+1. **Preprocessing**
+   - Text normalization and whitespace cleaning
+   - Stopwords and clinical numbers retained to preserve medical meaning
+2. **Exploratory Analysis**
+   - Term frequency analysis
+   - Word clouds
+   - Topic modeling with BERTopic
+3. **Modeling**
+   - Fine-tuning of T5-small and SciFive
+   - Prompt engineering for Flan-T5 and Phi-3-mini
+4. **Evaluation**
    - ROUGE
    - BLEU
    - BERTScore

-## Key Findings
+## Results
-- SciFive consistently outperformed T5-small in fine-tuning settings
+- **SciFive** outperformed T5-small in fine-tuning scenarios, highlighting the benefit of domain-specific pretraining
-- Phi-3-mini achieved strong performance in prompt-based scenarios
+- **Phi-3-mini** achieved strong performance in prompt-based settings, generating fluent and context-aware answers
-- Domain-specific pretraining and instruction tuning play a crucial role in medical NLP tasks
+- Few-shot prompting consistently improved relevance compared to zero-shot approaches

+## Challenges
+The main limitations were related to computational resources, which constrained the size of models that could be fully fine-tuned.

-## Context
+## Conclusion
-Academic project – Text Mining and Natural Language Processing
-University of Pavia - Milano Statale - Milano Bicocca (2024–2025)
+This project provided hands-on experience with medical NLP, highlighting the trade-offs between fine-tuning and prompt-based approaches.
+Beyond model performance, the work emphasized the importance of domain adaptation, evaluation strategies, and interpretability in real-world medical applications.